Definition

 ECHA Opens REACH Testing Proposal Consultation On Dibutyl Maleate

-ECHA has initiated a REACH testing proposal consultation for dibutyl maleate regarding long-term fish toxicity, with a deadline of May 8, 2026.
-Stakeholders should assess existing data to avoid redundant vertebrate testing and anticipate potential impacts on environmental hazard classifications.
+ECHA has launched a REACH testing proposal consultation for dibutyl maleate regarding long-term fish toxicity, with a submission deadline of May 8, 2026.
+Stakeholders should assess internal data to avoid redundant vertebrate testing and prepare for potential changes to environmental hazard classifications that could impact product portfolios.

 EU ECHA Testing Proposal for 1,4-Bis(p-Tolylamino)anthraquinone – Long-Term Toxicity to Fish (Deadline 08 May 2026)